Culture of Baltimore: Lore and traditions

-It is customary before a Baltimore Ravens game to tap the shoe of the statue of Johnny Unitas, Baltimore's star quarterback of the mid twentieth century while the Colts were still playing in the city.
-This is seen as a good luck charm for the game to come.
+Before a Baltimore Ravens game, it is traditional to tap the shoe of the statue of Johnny Unitas, Baltimore's star quarterback of the mid twentieth century when the Colts were still playing in the city.
+Because of this, people believe the action as a good luck charm for the game to come.

 When the national anthem is played at an Orioles or Ravens game, the word "oh" is emphasized in the line "oh say does that star spangled banner yet wave" by the crowd to show allegiance to the Orioles, using their nickname, the O's.
 Some national onlookers regard this custom as disrespectful to the nation's anthem.

 Nicknames are widely used in Baltimore to refer to certain sports figures or moments.
 Several Orioles players of the modern era have earned themselves nicknames which have quickly become traditional, such as Chris Davis receiving the nickname "Crush Davis" following his record-setting 2013 season and Nelson Cruz, whose last name is chanted in an elongated fashion whenever he makes a big play at home.
 The 2012 postseason game between the Ravens and the Broncos has picked up several nicknames, such as the "Mile High Miracle", the "F-bomb", and the "Rocky Mountain Rainbow", each referring particularly to Joe Flacco's pass to Jacoby Jones for a Baltimore touchdown which led to a victory, eventually leading the Ravens to win Super Bowl XLVII.

 When the Orioles are thrown into situations where they succeed spectacularly, especially when overcoming an adversarial situation, it is known by the Baltimore community as "Orioles Magic".
 This term was popularized by the local station WFBR when announcers reacted to Doug DeCinces' walk-off home run over the Detroit Tigers in 1979 by shouting "it might get out of here", followed by an eruption of fan cheering at Memorial Stadium.

 Eating Esskay hot dogs and drinking National Bohemian beer at Baltimore sporting events, particularly at Orioles games, has become a long-lasting tradition.
 National Bohemian is commonly referred to as "Natty Boh" by venues and Baltimoreans.

 The term "Birdland" is commonly used to refer to the Baltimore area's fanbase for both the Ravens and the Orioles.
 MASN, the Orioles' broadcasting network, is commonly accredited with popularizing this term thanks to their promos.

 The song Seven Nation Army was popularized in Baltimore as the Ravens' official pump-up song.
 Seven Nation Army was first played at the Ravens opening game of 2011 against the Steelers, and has been played at every home game since.
 It can often be heard at Orioles games as well, with fans often singing the signature first two bars of the song as "Oh Oh Oh Oh Oh Oh", referring to the O's (Orioles).